About ProjxAI

 “Most AI consultants will tell you what's possible.
 I'll tell you what's worth doing this quarter.”

-Lottery, wagering, hospitality, B2B distribution, travel, online services.
-I can walk into any vertical and orient inside an hour — not because I've read about it, but because I've run it.
+Hospitality, B2B distribution, travel, online services.
+He can walk into any vertical and orient inside an hour — not because he's read about it, but because he's run it.

-ProjxAI is a brand under Collicorp Pty Ltd — not a freelancer or sole trader operating under a trading name.
-Professional accountability, proper contracts, and a business built to last.
+ProjxAI is a registered Australian business (ABN 80 398 642 662) — professional accountability, proper contracts, and a business built to last.

 Book a free 15-minute Clarity Call.
 No sales pitch — just an honest conversation about where AI can genuinely help your business and what it will take to get there.